medialab/minet/docs/cli.md

 only administrators can post something on pages.

 positional arguments:
-  column                      Name of the CSV column containing posts or a
+  value_or_column_name        Single post to process or name of the CSV column
-                              single post.
-  file                        CSV file containing the posts.
+                              containing posts when using -i/--input.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which